I love to walk in Spain!

 Isn’t long distance walking very hard on your body?

 I keep being asked whether I suffered from the walking, and I understand the question because I, too, was very worried about this, and allowed it to put me off starting.
 I did have a week or so of blisters at the beginning, but I had researched what to take with me before going, and had plasters, cream and a sewing kit with me (yes, we sew a thread through the part with the fluid and let it drain out over time to stop it getting infected!).
 The other pilgrims were really helpful and showed me how to look after my feet, so I didn’t have to stop, and my skin hardened up soon enough.

 My main concern had been my back and the load.
 I carried approximately 18kg (which was more than the recommended 5th of your body weight) and although it felt very heavy after 32km, there was no pain.
 All that yoga before I left, my daily ‘Salutations to the Sun’ helped.
 I did have to pay to get it home on the aeroplane at the end, which was a nuisance and might have been avoided.
-Next time I will take a new-style, light-weight sleeping bag and towel to lighten my pack.
+The next time I took a new-style, light-weight sleeping bag and towel to lighten my pack.
 See my What to Pack in your Rucksack blog for more details.

 I trained as a professional dancer in my teens and early twenties, and am therefore used to daily class, working through the pain and stiffness of the night and previous day’s exertions.
 This probably helped me to deal with the numerous small physical difficulties which arose when I walked, especially at the start of the day.
 I used my Shiatsu and other training to identify the source, relax into the areas I was holding tension, and, lo! they disappeared as quickly as they came.